DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Experiments

-Finally, Fig.\ref{fig:obj-regretMediacb} shows the optimality regret of OPSRL algorithm with different baseline policies.
-We see that less conservative (but safe) baselines allow for lower initial regret indicating the value of selecting good baseline policies.
+\textbf{Effect of Baseline Policy:} We compare the objective regret of DOPE under different baseline policies in Fig.\ref{fig:objective-regretsimplecb} and Fig.\ref{fig:obj-regretMediacb}.
+We see that less conservative (but safe) baselines result in lower regret, but the difference is not excessive, implying that the exact baseline policy chosen is not crucial.